 Whoever these spirits were, he got schooled that terrifying night by this woman.
 Instantly, he began to take a more solid shape to me and seemed less scary and intimidating.

 My family never gave these spirits a chance to acclimate to us or vice versa.
-We moved the very next day and they never looked back.
-Except for the ghost stories repeated for many years.
+We moved the very next day and never looked back, except for the ghost stories repeated for many years that is.

 Please follow and like us: